gaplo917/web-framework-benchmark/README.md

 But with the power of kubernetes, the "Multiple Verticle" may not be suitable for running stateless Vert.x in microservice architecture because any stateless service can be scaled horizontally on demand.

-## Single verticle + Coroutine handling all request
-TODO
+## Benchmark TODO
+[x] Using a Go HTTP benchmark client to make N concurrent request in 30s [x] Use d3 script to render the benchmark result
+[ ] Automatically generate benchmark data for d3
+[ ] Automatically run benchmark when adding a new web framework

-## Testing Server Environment
+## Benchmark Server Environment
 Google cloud platform
 * Machine type: n1-standard-1 (1 vCPUs, 3.75 GB memory)
 * CPU platform: Intel Broadwell